elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions.md

 url: /learn/mathematics/questions/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions
 score: -1.0
 related_article1:
-    id: 165401
+    id: 165408
+    title: >-
-    title: What is the first step in the unit conversion process?
+        What is the practical application of drawing a number line in metric conversions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-first-step-in-the-unit-conversion-process
+    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
 related_article2:
-    id: 165412
+    id: 165403
-    title: How do you convert liters to milliliters?
+    title: >-
+        What is the role of decimal point movement in unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-liters-to-milliliters
+    url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
 related_article3:
-    id: 165399
+    id: 165408
+    title: >-
-    title: What is the relationship between the prefix 'centi' and the central unit in the metric system?
+        What is the practical application of drawing a number line in metric conversions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-relationship-between-the-prefix-centi-and-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
 related_article4:
-    id: 165410
+    id: 165396
-    title: How do you convert meters to centimeters?
+    title: >-
+        How does the prefix 'hecto' compare to the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-meters-to-centimeters
+    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
 related_article5:
-    id: 165396
+    id: 165415
-    title: How does the prefix 'hecto' compare to the central unit in the metric system?
+    title: >-
+        How do you convert milligrams to grams?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/how-do-you-convert-milligrams-to-grams
 ---

 &nbsp;